Healthy Meals Delivered To Your Door

 Pricing – For the first stage – 6 months+, you are looking at $45 per week for 8 meals.
 You can decide if you want to get more meals each week, for a little more money.
 For the samples we received, at the toddler level, we would have been paying $47 per week for the 5 meals.
 You could also bump that up to 10 meals for $89.
 And then as you move up in age, obviously so does the price.
 For the final stage, which is 14 years old and up, you could be spending over $100 per week on meals.

 Overall, Nurture Life has a very impressive program with some great meal options.
 The cost might be a deterrent for some people, but you need to consider the quality food you are getting, as well as the time you are saving.
 Remember, this is all made-to-order and made from mostly organic ingredients, which do cost more.

 For what we got, I think $47, or around $9.50 per meal, was pretty fair.
 I would honestly consider doing maybe 1 week each month, just for something different and as a break from making food for him.
 We tend to feed him what we eat, so I don’t think we’d benefit from a weekly schedule.
 But, families that have busier schedules would definitely benefit from this more.
 I don’t know that I would ever do anything beyond the toddler level foods.
 I assume Noah will take after his mom anyways and live on chicken tenders and ranch.

 If you guys want to give it a try, you can check Nurture Life out at www.nurturelife.com.
 To see if they deliver to your area, simply enter your zip code on the homepage.
-If you do try it, use the promo code DADLY, for $30 off your first order which is good for the next two weeks (expires on Thursday, May 4, 2017).
 At least check out the site and see all the options.
 They really do put together some nice and unique meals.